State Summer Learning Grant Overview

 2026 State Summer Learning Grant Competition

-The State Summer Learning Grant is transitioning from a formula grant to a *competitive, multi-year grant beginning in 2026 to more closely align with the intent and structure of HB 2007 (2025).
-A competitive grant process ensures that
+The State Summer Learning Grant is transitioning from a formula grant to a competitive, multi-year grant beginning in 2026 to ensure that

 all eligible entities have a clear and equitable pathway to apply, while allowing the direction of limited state resources to the programs that demonstrate the strongest plans for high-quality, evidence-based summer learning aligned to local needs.
 Multi-year grant awards (providing funding for summers 2026, 2027, and 2028) provide predictable funding to support staffing, partnerships, and long-term planning.